SurgicalSteel/SurgicalSteel/README.md

 I'm currently working as a software engineer (backend) in Indonesia.
 My tech stacks are Go and Java.
 I like to write code more than medium post.
 So, I do not have any medium post.
-I'm currently learning Flutter for app development and programming in Python.
+I'm currently learning Flutter for app development and programming in Scala.
 In my spare time, I try to learn what I mentioned above, or just solving programming problems on [kattis.com](https://open.kattis.com/).

 You can reach me out by sending an [e-mail](mailto:bangunnagoro@gmail.com).